cullylarson/jwt-server-util/readme.md

 - Serial number.
 Must be an integer, 20 bytes or less, hex encoded.
 Use `npm run generate-cert-serial-number` to generate one.
 - validNotBefore.
 Don't consider the issuing key to be valid before this date (c.f.
 [Certificate Properties](https://docs.microsoft.com/en-us/windows/desktop/seccrypto/certificate-properties)).
 Should be a date that can be passed to the Date() constructor (e.g. "2019-05-23T00:00:00").
 - validNotAfter.
 Don't consider the issuing keys to be valid after this date (c.f.
 [Certificate Properties](https://docs.microsoft.com/en-us/windows/desktop/seccrypto/certificate-properties)).
 Should be a date that can be passed to the Date() constructor (e.g. "2019-05-23T00:00:00").
-- JWT Lasts.
+- Expires In.
 How long you want the JWT to last (in seconds).
 - Issuer.
 A value that identifies who issued the JWT (c.f.
 [RFC 7519](https://tools.ietf.org/html/rfc7519#section-4.1.1)).
 Also used as the Common Name when signing the certificate used to issue and verify the JWTs.
 However, since it is used entirely interally, it does not need to be a URL.
 - Audience.
 One or more recipients for the JWT (c.f.
 [RFC 7519](https://tools.ietf.org/html/rfc7519#section-4.1.3)).
 - Claim Namespace.
 The namespace used for custom claims.